 In accordance with ASC 280, Segment Reporting, our chief operating decision maker, or CODM, has been identified as the Chief Executive Officer, who reviews consolidated results when making decisions about allocating resources and assessing performance of us.
 Previously, we consisted of only one segment relating to network business.
-Following the acquisition of Chang'an Hospital, the CODM reviews the results of the network and hospital businesses when making decisions about allocating resources and assessing performance of us.
+Following the acquisition of Chang'an Hospital, the CODM reviews the results of the network and hospital businesses when making decisions about allocating performance of us.
 Our CODM evaluates segment performance based on revenues and profit by the network and hospital segments.
 The accounting policies used in its segment reporting are the same as those used in the preparation of our consolidated financial statements.
-As substantially all of our long-lived assets and revenues are in and derived from the PRC, geographical segments are not presented.
+Substantially all of our revenues and long-lived assets (mainly include property, plant and equipment) are derived from the PRC.